• Free shipping on all orders

 Image Credit: PeakPx

 Females are susceptible to specific health risks if they are not spayed.
 Not doing so can also affect their personality traits and cause them to be moodier.
-Here are some illness and issues you should be aware of with a GSD female:
+Here are some illnesses and issues you should be aware of with a GSD female:

 • Mammary cancer